 The Stampede's strict adherence to Alberta's Animal Protection Act means the Humane Society and Alberta SPCA have all-access privileges to Stampede Park.
 During the 10-day Stampede we have a full-time team of veterinarians on hand and each animal is checked by a veterinarian daily.
 We also have an independent Animal Care Advisory Panel and a Chuckwagon Safety Commission to ensure we set the highest standards for proper animal care.

 Temple Grandin on Animal Care at the Stampede

-The Calgary Stampede is introducing a series of enhanced safety measures for the GMC Rangeland Derby in 2016.
+The Calgary Stampede has introduced a series of enhanced safety measures for the GMC Rangeland Derby.
 Since its introduction in 2011, our Fitness to Compete program has focused primarily on the health of the horses in the chuckwagon races.
 Now, new measures, (based in part on feedback from an experienced panel of chuckwagon experts) are being taken to ensure the track, wagons and drivers are also fit to compete.
 The Calgary Stampede has a zero tolerance policy on preventable incidents involving animals.
 The following enhancements are intended to further reduce the risk of incidents that could be caused by track and wagon conditions or driver behaviours.

-- The ground along the inside rail has been rebuilt and reinforced for better footing and greater safety in times of heavy rain.
+- The ground along the inside rail was been rebuilt in 2016 and reinforced for better footing and greater safety in times of heavy rain.

 - Barrel placement in the infield has been revised to better position wagons as they transition from the figure-8 start onto the track, reducing the potential for out-of-lane infractions and wagon contact.